FAQ - Dancing with Karen

 Do I need to register?

-Our classes are designed to be walk-in and pay as you go.
+Under ordinary circumstances, our classes are designed to be walk-in and pay as you go.

 Occasionally, an event like a guest instructor or special workshop, will require registration and/or pre-payment.
 Any exceptions should be clearly noted on the web site and promotional materials.